 You should definitely use Facebook ads if you are going to use Facebook Restaurant Marketing.
 Make sure you make most of the amount you spend on Facebook ads.
 Reach out to Facebookers who are in your geographic location by geotagging your ad.
 Not only that, Facebook gives you provision of targeting very specific audience which makes it easier for you to reach the right set of people who would like to visit your restaurant.

-Videos are a very engaging and attractive medium.
-Add behind the scenes videos or maybe a video of an event that happened at your restaurant.
+Videos are a very engaging and attractive medium that has gained much popularity lately.
+Add behind the scenes videos of a dish being prepared or maybe a video of an event that happened at your restaurant.
 You can also upload a video of showcasing a recipe of your signature dish or any other food-related information or may be information about the cuisine you are serving.
 While doing so, make sure the videos you upload are not too long as people do not tend to have a very long attention span.

 4. Contest and Giveaways